erenlifetime/Who-Wants-1-Million-Dollars/README.md

 # What's the Purpose?

-I did it to improve myself and understand the methods more easily. i created this project cause i actually love the quiz games
+I did it to improve myself and understand the methods more easily.

+i created this project cause i actually love quiz games

 # How does it work?
 There are 10 questions and leave time to think

 I recommend you to play this game with thought.

 # What did i use?